The Guide To Replacement Petrol Engines

 - Or one of the many available standardised universal petrol engines, which can be installed in various types of equipment

 Wherever possible, using a standard engine gives you greater options and often saves you money.
-We have written this e-book for anyone looking for a replacement petrol engine for small, portable equipment.
+We have written this webpage for anyone looking for a replacement petrol engine for small, portable equipment.

 We anticipate this resource being of most use to construction SMEs and contractors, however trade wholesalers may also find it useful.
 We have also had engine enquiries from boat, go-kart and motorcycle operators, so if you have any questions about how to choose the right type of engine for your machine, please don’t hesitate to get in touch.